joshua-friede/trivia-app/README.md

 # About
 I am creating this trivia-app with the intention of deploying it on a tablet at a booth.
-Everything will happen on-device - the owner will be able to manage quizzes and results and let visitors take quizzes.
+Everything will happen on-device - the owner will be able to set up a quiz in a protected panel that visitors will be able to take.

 # Current Features
 - Visitor can take a quiz consisting of multiple-choice/true-false